COMPUTATIONAL

 • Figure from Kozlowski et al. (2019).
 Associations by sport with class are presented on the X-axis, with gender on the Y-axis

-Causal inference
+Causal Inference

-Causal inference is widely used in economics, medicine, social sciences, and business analytics to evaluate the effectiveness of policies, drugs, educational programs, and marketing strategies.
+Causal inference is widely used in economics, medicine, the social sciences, and business analytics to evaluate the effectiveness of policies, drugs, educational programs, and marketing strategies.

 – Those who were forced to move (experimental group);